chluebi/conundrum/site/content/posts/TheIntuitionbehindErrorCorrectingCodes.md

 ##### Minimum Distance
 When speaking about error-correcting codes (reminder: error-correcting codes are sets!
 The actual strings are called codewords), the minimum distance is a statement about the entire error-correcting code: What's the minimum number of times you have to change a symbol on one codeword to make it into any other codeword?

-This is an extremely relevant question, because it gives a measure of the “robustness” of an error-correcting code.
+This is an extremely relevant question, because it gives a measure of the "robustness" of an error-correcting code.
 Of course in the end we want to decode the codewords again, but if an attack is able to change only very few symbols to give use a different codeword, we will decode the wrong message!
 As such, the minimum distance may also be interpreted as a worst-case analysis of a given error-correcting code.

 **Example:**
 Let the set of error correcting codes defined over the alphabet $\\{0, 1\\}$ be